davidalexander83/puppet-ngrok/README.md

 This module doesn't try to save you from invalid configurations.
 For instance, it's possible to omit your auth token, and then try to run some tcp tunnels, which fail without an auth token.
 Puppet does not know about this situation, and will quietly try to start the service on every run.

 If you see the runs starting the service on every try, but the service isn't actually running, try to start ngrok by hand to see what's going on.

-I'm putting it down as a 'to-do' item to write some clever facts.
-Things like the 'tunnels' API end point expose some information that could be useful as facts.
-It's the confinement of the fact that gets tricky.